 The first Panchayati raj system in India was established by the state of Rajasthan in 1959, in the Nagaur district followed by Andhra Pradesh.
-Thereafter the system was adopted by most of the status.
+Thereafter the system was adopted by most statuses.
 The major concern regarding the local self-government was its architecture, amount of power to be devolved, finances, etc. Several committees were constituted by respective union governments to devise a method for the same.

 Some of the important committees are: